wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 Depending on your data, and your business sector, there may also be important considerations about where and how this data is sent.

 It's important that potentially sensitive data you send to a third party is treated in a way that complies with any regulations surrounding data privacy or protection.
 This might involve knowing how to work with training data that includes Personal Identifiable Information.
-This includes usage or destruction of data after the end of a tools life or data relating to an individual that has left the organisation.
+This includes usage or destruction of data after the end of a tools life or data relating to an individual that has left the organization.

-Many of these issues are consistent with other Software as a Service (SaaS) concerns, more details of which can be found in the current NCSC guidance on the topic.
+Many of these issues are consistent with other Software as a Service (SaaS) concerns, more details of which can be found in the current BCSF guidance on the topic.

 #### Correct handling of data
 - Will the processing be done within your existing system, in the vendor's system, or on a third party platform?
 If your data is sent out, where will it be hosted?
 Is the processing secure?